dvirgiln/dvirgiln.github.io/_posts/2019-09-16-migration-from-ec2-to-fargate.md

       TaskDefinition: !Ref ContainerTask
       ServiceName: !Ref ServiceName
 ```

+These are the steps to follow:

-First change to apply is the **Launch Type** in the **ECSService** component.
+1. First change to apply is the **Launch Type** in the **ECSService** component.
 This change is the first and more intuitive:
 ```
   ECSService:
     Type: AWS::ECS::Service
     Properties:
       LaunchType: FARGATE
 ```
-The first error that we encountered was *Fargate requires task definition to have execution role ARN to support log driver awslogs.*.
+2. The first error that we encountered is *Fargate requires task definition to have execution role ARN to support log driver awslogs.*.
 This error is fixed by adding an execution role as part of the  **AWS::ECS::TaskDefinition** :
 ```
   ContainerTask:
     Type: AWS::ECS::TaskDefinition